 Twenty years after the date of this agreement and at periodic intervals thereafter, the endowment agreement will be reviewed by the EMU administration and trustees.
 After giving due weight and deference to the stated interests of the donor, the endowment earnings and/or principal may be reallocated in light of the then current mission and purpose of EMU.
 The donor’s original intentions and purpose in funding the endowment will be seriously considered along with the priorities and needs of the institution at that time.

-The trustees of Eastern Mennonite University reserve the right to modify these guidelines from time to time.
+The trustees of EMU reserve the right to modify these guidelines from time to time.
 Endowment agreements will be administered pursuant to these guidelines as periodically revised.